flaviens/gsoc-sim-mem/documentation.md

 <figure class="image">
   <img src="https://i.imgur.com/BpU4aZz.png">
-  <figcaption>Fig: Response bank top-level interface</figcaption>
+  <figcaption>Fig: Response bank top-level interface.
+The figure is simplfied, as the FIFOs don't have fixed space allocation in the actual design.
+More details below.</figcaption>
 </figure>

 ### Reservations

 The reservation mechanism built in the response banks provides simultaneously two features:

-1. It ensures that the responses to an address request will have space to be stored as soon as they are produced.This prevents inflated delays between request address acceptation and its response in the case of congestion in the response banks.This also prevents any deadlock situation.
+1. It ensures that the responses to an address request will have space to be stored as soon as they are produced.
+   This prevents inflated delays between request address acceptance and its response in the case of congestion in the response banks.
+   This also prevents any deadlock situation.
-2. It provides internal identifiers, as soon as the address requests are made.This allows the delay calculator to immediately label the request metadata, for immediate processing.As the real memory controller may require multiple cycles to provide a response to an address request, producing an internal identifier as early as possible is a necessary feature.
+2. It provides internal identifiers, as soon as the address requests are made.
+   This allows the delay calculator to immediately label the request metadata (address, burst length and size), for immediate processing.
+   As the real memory controller may require multiple cycles to provide a response to an address request, it is necessary that the internal identifier, produced at RAM space allocation time, is performed as early as possible.

 ### RAMs

 Each response bank uses three dual-port RAM banks:

-- _i_payload_ram_, responsible for storing the responses before they are transmitted to the requester.As there is one linked list per AXI identifier, the AXI identifier is not stored in the RAM, but deduced from its linked list identifier when it is released.
+- _i_payload_ram_, responsible for storing the responses before they are transmitted to the requester.
+  As there is one linked list per AXI identifier, the AXI identifier is not stored in the RAM, but deduced from its linked list identifier when it is released.
 - _i_meta_ram_out_tail_ and _i_meta_ram_out_head_, responsible for storing the linked list states: for each linked list element, they store the pointer to the next element in the payload RAM.
+These are called _metadata RAMs_.

-Two RAM banks are used to hold pointer to next elements, as three ports are needed (which is explained by the linked list implementation below).Their content is therefore maintained identical, but they may be read at different addresses simultaneously.
+Two RAM banks are used to hold pointer to next elements, as three ports are needed (which is explained by the linked list implementation below).
+Their content is therefore maintained identical, but they may be read at different addresses simultaneously.

 Using RAMs is efficient as it does not require a massive number of flip-flops to store data, but incurs one cycle latency for the output.